dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-reports/_index.md

 This report shows the list of diagnosis codes and procedures that CDI assigned in sequenced order.

-> [!info]
+> [!caution] No PDF Support
-> Due to the large width of some columns, this report is not intended to be launched as a PDF.
+> Due to the number of columns, this report is not intended to be launched as a PDF.

 ![Report](image-391.jpg)